unoti/promptflow-lab/README.md

 ## Suggestion: Remove flow detail
 I removed `flow.detail.json` and added it to gitignore; this doesn't seem like something that should be saved in git.
 It contains the results from your last run.

+# Trying a new flow: PBI creator

+Let's try creating a new flow that is an interactive chat to create PBI (product backlog items), or "Stories".